trujilloRJ/personal_blog/content/posts/radar-doppler.md

 ## 2. Train-validation-test splitting

-Then, we split the dataset in three: `training`, ``validation``, and ``test``.
+Then, we split the dataset into three: `training`, ``validation``, and ``test``.
 The training dataset will be used to train our model and update its parameters while the validation data can be used to optimize it.
-Finally, the test dataset will serve as a final performance measure to our model.
+Finally, the test dataset will serve as a final performance measure for our model.

 It is important to prevent overfitting and data leakage that we do not take any decision on our model based on the results of the test dataset.
-This dataset must represents a real application were the model has not see the examples before, nor for training or optimization.
+This dataset must represent a real application where the model has not seen the examples before, nor for training or optimization.

 Finally, we will use ``10%`` of the data for test, `20%` for validation, and the remaining `70%` for training.